silverspade-gh/aditi/README.md

 found in the RDS page details under "Connectivity and Security" and the dbname1 is the configured database name.

  To terminate the connection, type "exit".

+---

+**Database Usage**

+`\dt` displays the tables.
+You can think of `dt` as an abbreviation for "display tables".

+A common procedure is to update the table at large.
+If a .csv file is the source of a database and it gets updated, you can drop the previous rows and copy the .csv file onto the database:

+`TRUNCATE TABLE tablename; -- outputs TRUNCATE TABLE indicating a successful completion of removal of all rows

+\copy places (name, address, city, state, country, visited, date_visited, notes) FROM '/home/ec2-user/places.csv'
+WITH (FORMAT CSV, HEADER); -- outputs COPY 35 in the case 35 rows are copied

+SELECT * FROM places; -- confirm the table outputs as expected `

+***DO NOT DROP THE TABLE.*** Doing so will require re-configuration of the type of columns and a re-creation of the table.